szupeicheng/Scratch/README.md

 # Scratch-Kodu
-A language learning webpage using Scratch or Kodu
+A language learning webpage using Scratch( visual programming language)